Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 **In the Sept 2022 release, APIs to detect harmful content in text are the focus of the release.**

+## ⚠️ Disclaimer

+The sample code could have offensive content, user discretion is advised.

 ##  📒 Overview

 This documentation site is structured into following sections.

-- **How It works** contain instructions for using the service in more general ways.
+- **How It works** contains instructions for using the service in more general ways.

-- **Concepts** provide in-depth explanations of the service categories.
+- **Concepts** provides in-depth explanations of the service categories.
-- **Sample Code** are sample request using the cURL, Python, C# and Java.
+- **Sample Code** is sample request using the cURL, Python, C# and Java.

-- **QuickStart** are getting-started instructions to guide you through making requests to the service.
+- **QuickStart** is getting-started instructions to guide you through making requests to the service.